 We don’t paleo-ify things often around here.
-This is mostly because if it doesn’t taste like the real-deal, Brooke won’t eat it.
+This is mostly because if it doesn’t taste like the real-deal, my husband won’t eat it.
 Plus, we just really like our meat and veggies.

 The other day I got a serious craving for chicken tenders.
-I had tried them a few times in my years of eating Paleo, mostly with nut and coconut flours.
+I had tried Paleo chicken tenders a few times in my years of eating Paleo, mostly with nut and coconut flours.
 They never really turned out that delicious… edible, but not delectable.

 The breading on these ones is made with plantain chips and tapioca flour.
 It is seriously the bomb!
 They taste so much like real chicken tenders!